erikandersson96/portfolio-project-four/README.md

 **Navbar links:**

-The navbar links depends as I have mentioned earlier, either there is `About, Add recipe, Register, Login` or `About, Add recipe, My favorites, Login/Logout` if the user is authenticated.
+The navbar links depends as I have mentioned earlier, either there is `About, Add recipe, Register, Login` or `About, Add recipe, My favorites, Logout` if the user is authenticated.

 ![Screenshot of navbar](/assets/readme/design/navbar.png)